 Despite the methodological limitations of our study, our findings have several implications for educational policy and practice.
 Given that facilitating and hindering factors are situated at the individual, interpersonal and organisational levels primarily, we present our study implications also at these levels.
-Firstly, in terms of the individual level, we would argue that all stakeholders within the healthcare workplace should be educated about patient and staff safety and dignity.
-Specifically, stakeholders need to understand what safety and dignity means, how best to uphold safety and dignity, how best to enact resistance in the face of safety and dignity violations, and how to maximise the multiplicity of factors contributing to safe and dignified workplace cultures.
-We cannot be prescriptive about how these things should be taught as educational interventions are necessarily complex and their outcomes dependent on context (e.g. stakeholder, setting, etc.) but a combination of formal (e.g. small group learning, patient information leaflets etc.) and informal approaches (e.g. workplace observation and feedback, mentoring, supervision etc.) should be considered.
-Secondly, in terms of the interactional level, stakeholders need to work together to uphold safety and dignity in the workplace, enacting resistance in the face of violations and developing both their communication and conflict management skills [e.g. 7].
-Finally, at the organisational level, healthcare leaders and managers need to develop and, perhaps most importantly, implement policy better to create positive workplace cultures mindful of work design, positive role-modelling and monitoring of organisational data [e.g. 44].
-Recent studies, for example, have illustrated the difficulties in optimising policy implementation in a workplace, which is constantly under tension between the demands of service delivery and training [45].
+First, in terms of the individual level, we would argue that all stakeholders within the health-care workplace should be educated about patient and staff safety and dignity.
+Specifically, stakeholders need to understand what safety and dignity mean, how best to uphold safety and dignity, how best to enact resistance in the face of safety and dignity violations and how to maximise the multiplicity of factors contributing to safe and dignified workplace cultures.
+We cannot be prescriptive about how these things should be taught as educational interventions are necessarily complex and their outcomes dependent on context (eg, stakeholder and setting) but a combination of formal (eg, small group learning and patient information leaflets) and informal approaches (eg, workplace observation and feedback, mentoring and supervision) should be considered.
+Second, in terms of the interactional level, stakeholders need to work together to uphold safety and dignity in the workplace, enacting resistance in the face of violations and developing both their communication and conflict management skills.
+Finally, at the organisational level, healthcare leaders and managers need to develop and, perhaps most importantly, implement policy better to create positive workplace cultures mindful of work design, positive role modelling and monitoring of organisational data.
+44 Recent studies, for example, have illustrated the difficulties in optimising policy implementation in a workplace, which is constantly under tension between the demands of service delivery and training.